brodderickrodriguez/cassowary/docs/topics/theory.rst

 are imposed, this value can and will change, subject to the requirements of the constraints.
 However, providing an initial value may affect the search process;
-if there's an ambiguity in the constraints (i.e., there's more than one possible solution), the initial value provided to variables will affect which solution the system converges on.
+if there's an ambiguity in the constraints (i.e., there's more than one possible solution), the initial value provided to variables will affect the solution on which the system converges.

 Constraints
 -----------

-An constraint is the mathematical equality or inequality that defines the linear programming system.
+A constraint is a mathematical equality or inequality that defines the linear programming system.

 A constraint is declared by providing the Python expression that encompasses the